-ESMA contributes to securitisation activities, principally as setting out reporting requirements, maintaining a list of STS securitisations, and supervision of securitisation repositories.
+ESMA regulates securitisation activities, principally by setting out reporting requirements, laying down the contents of the STS notification and maintaining a list of STS securitisations, supervision of securitisation repositories and facilitating cooperation in supervision between competent authorities.
 The Securitisation Regulation is the main piece of EU legislation in this area.

-The Securitisation Regulation refers to transactions where the credit risk associated with an exposure or a pool of exposures is tranched, and all of the following characteristics are met:
+The Securitisation Regulation refers to transactions or scheme where the credit risk associated with an exposure or a pool of exposures is tranched, and all of the following characteristics are met:

 - payments in the transaction or scheme are dependent upon the performance of the exposure or of the pool of exposures;